TakMashhido/Jupyter-Notebook-Docker-Image-Build-and-Deploy/README.md

 # Jupyter Notebook Docker Image Build and Deploy
- This repository for building custom Jupyter Notebook for Docker
+This is a custom Jupyter Notebook docker image for Data Science